 Louisiana State University and A&M College is accredited by the Southern Associate of Colleges and Schools Commission on Colleges to award baccalaureate, master's, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 407-679-4500 for questions about the accreditation of Louisiana State University and A&M College.

-Direct all other inquiries about programs, services, or admission directly to LSU.
-Normal inquiries about LSU should directed to LSU, not the Commission's office.
+Direct all other inquiries about programs, services, or admission directly to LSU, not the Commission's office.
 Contact information for university offices and departments can be found in the LSU A-Z listing on the university's home page.

 SACSCOC is one of the six regional commissions in the U.S. that accredits degree-granting institutions.
 Currently, SACSCOC accredits approximately 800 institutions in 11 southern states--Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia--and in Latin America.
 LSU is one of the member institutions of SACSCOC and participates in the development, amendment, and approval of accreditation requirements.

-SACSCOC accreditation requires institutions to comply with nearly 100 standards contained in the Principles of Accreditation: Foundations for Quality Enhancement.
+SACSCOC accreditation requires institutions to comply with more than 70 standards in the Principles of Accreditation: Foundations for Quality Enhancement.
 SACSCOC accreditation is necessary for LSU, because it:

 - allows students to graduate from "an accredited institution";